wg469282/ninv/README-en.md

 // Parameters:
 // result - Output array for the quotient
 // divisor - Input array containing the divisor
-// n - Number of bits (power of 2 in the dividend: 2^n)
+// n - Number of bits (power of 2 in the dividend: 2^n

-## 💡 Use Cases

-- Cryptographic operations requiring modular arithmetic.
-- High-precision mathematical computations.
-- Performance-critical numerical algorithms.
-- Educational material for learning assembly programming.
-- Implementations of big integer libraries.

-## 🎓 Educational Value

-This project showcases:
-- **Low-Level Programming**: Direct hardware manipulation and register optimization.
-- **Algorithm Implementation**: Translating mathematical concepts into assembly.
-- **Memory Management**: Manual stack allocation and cleanup procedures.
-- **Performance Optimization**: Minimal instruction count and cache-friendly access patterns.
-- **Code Documentation**: Comprehensive commenting for maintainability.

 ## 📈 Performance Characteristics